by Matt Kaufman

 More often than not, women come in alone, Manos says.
 “In fact, sometimes telling us they’re pregnant is the first time they’ve told anyone.
 And when a woman says it out loud, sometimes just hearing herself talk about her situation can be a game changer.
 It opens up our conversation.
 We find out what fear is driving her to think that abortion is the only option.
 Then we share resources to help her deal with the problem.”

 That’s a familiar story at most pregnancy clinics, says Heartbeat International’s Cindi Boston.

 “Most of these young women feel completely alone when they walk in the door,” she says.
 “When we have an injury or illness, people rally around us.
 But an unplanned pregnancy is a separator for many women.
 They may have shame or regret.
 They may feel abandoned by the boyfriend.”

-When that happens, people at the PRC step in to provide all the support that they can.
+When that happens, people at the PRC/clinic step in to provide all the support that they can.
 In addition, they may be able to help the woman find support from others – and, perhaps, a community of new friends and mentors.

-On some occasions, however, a young woman does have the support of a boyfriend, family or friends when she first arrives at a pregnancy resource center, or she may receive that support from them afterward.
+On some occasions, however, a young woman does have the support of a boyfriend, parents, family members or friends when she first arrives at a pregnancy resource center, or she may receive that support from them afterward.